Ready to ditch the corporate life and sell Amazon FBA (Fulfillment by Amazon)? Not sure how to get started?

 There’s an old quote that states: “Complacency is the enemy of progress.”

-Getting complacent or lazy at any stage of your FBA business journey is a recipe for disaster.
+Getting complacent or lazy at any stage of your FBA business journey is a recipe for disaster as it requires constant maintenance and upkeep to stay on top.
 By working hard and arming yourself with up-to-date information, you’ll have the tools you need to achieve Amazon FBA success.

 - Amazon FBA: Guidelines for Starting Your Amazon FBA Business - July 11, 2018